edonc/product-catalog/readme.txt

 = I have already purchased product catalog Multi Site version, how do I upgrade it to Developer version, without buying it again? =

-If you have any pro version catalog of our products and want to upgrade it, you do not need to buy the new one again, you only need to pay the difference price.
+* If you have any pro version catalog of our products and want to upgrade it, you do not need to buy the new one again, you only need to pay the difference price.
 For example, if you have personal version product catalog and need to upgrade to Multi Site, just buy one more personal, and contact us by info@huge-it.com, send the receipt and we will send Multi Site version, from Multi Site to Developer, just buy one personal, and ask us for Developer version product catalog.

 = My I Add PayPpal or other payment button on product page? =

-Unfortunately  the plugin is demonstration catalog and not a shopping plugin, so it doesn't have the payment button ability, but you always may add some external link made with HTML into the description of the product, or order additional button customization to our support team.
+* Unfortunately  the plugin is demonstration catalog and not a shopping plugin, so it doesn't have the payment button ability, but you always may add some external link made with HTML into the description of the product, or order additional button customization to our support team.

 == Changelog ==

+= 1.4.8 =
+*  Added credits and attribution in the source code refering the original authors.

 = 1.4.7 =
 *  Bug fixed.